NeutrinoCodes/Neutrino/README.md

 shell command `source /Users/yourname/.bash_profile` in order to have them refreshed by the system.
 The first four variables are mandatory, because we are using gcc instead of Xcode.

-3. Then launch it.
+3. Then launch it by typing `./configure_mac` at the command prompt.
 The Cmake configuration files will be generated.
 4. Enter the `cmake` directory and type `make install` (use `make clean` to remove old build files if necessary).